HELPING IOWA SCHOOLS REFOCUS BUDGET DOLLARS ON STUDENT LEARNING AND SAFETY

 As energy costs continue to go up and student enrollment shifts continue to complicate General Fund budgeting, Energy Association of Iowa Schools (EAIS) is here to help.
 EAIS provides schools with unbiased, ongoing energy and radon coaching, professional development, grant connections, and a new Building Operator Pathway for high school students.
 EAIS is a nonprofit 501(c)(3) organization that believes in helping Iowa schools save budget dollars while providing safe and energy efficient facilities for learning.

 SCHOOL RADON TESTING: EAIS GOT YOUR BACK

 The Gail Orcutt School Radon Safety Act is now Iowa law, which means Iowa public school districts are required to test their school buildings for radon at least once by 2027 and every five years after.
 EAIS has schools covered with its School Radon Training & Support System©, helping Iowa schools save taxpayer dollars by affordably and accurately testing for radon themselves.
 BONUS: Reducing radon prevents lung cancer!

-Through building-specific energy coaching, facilities manager professional development, and helpful connections, EAIS and member schools collaborate to identify priority energy conservation projects that improve school buildings, reduce electricity/kilowatt hour usage and natural gas/therm usage, and save General Fund dollars.
-Learn more about how to increase energy savings for your school or district.
+Through building-specific energy coaching, building operator professional development, and networking, EAIS and member schools collaborate to identify priority energy conservation projects that reduce energy usage, improve buildings and save General Fund dollars.
+Learn more about EAIS membership.

 “…districts often lack the expertise in real world energy savings, and in many cases, the knowledge of special programming and funding.
 EAIS is able to provide these (to us).”